 In November of 2008, Jesse Scott attended the 'Almost Perfect' locative media residency at the Banff New Media Institute, and developed the initial technical engine of the project.
 This consisted of 1) a Java applet that would run on Symbian phones, sending nmea data to a server in a live stream, 2) a server-side php script that parsed the nmea data and forwarded it to an ip address, and 3) a Pure Data patch that received and further parsed the incoming data into individual gps attributes, such as latitude, longitude, altitude, etc.

 In February of 2009, Jesse was awarded a self-directed residency at the BNMI, and used this time to reinvestigate the aesthetic, technological, and design concepts surrounding the work.
 During this time, basic sonicization and visualization was driven by the gps data, and a version of the Pure Data program was built in order to read 'offline' nmea from a text file.

-The current domain of technical research involves transcoding of different gps data formats into text files to be read in Pure Data, building the sonicization engine in Pure Data, the construction of a User Interface that allows for live rewiring of the gps data to sound, and the programming of a Processing application for Android phones to record pure nmea data.
+Research at Daimon's Artist in Residency Program (Ottawa, 2013).
+The domain of technical research involves transcoding of different gps data formats into text files to be read in Pure Data, building the sonicization engine in Pure Data, the construction of a User Interface that allows for live rewiring of the gps data to sound, and the programming of a Processing application for Android phones to record pure nmea data.